-Responsible Person(s) Role and Responsibilities (dEO) The dEOs will report to the Project Manager and are responsible for the day-to-day implementation of the EMPr, environmental monitoring and reporting, providing environmental input to the Project Manager and Contractor's Manager, liaising with contractors and the landowners as well as a range of environmental coordination responsibilities.
+Responsible Person(s) Role and Responsibilities Assisting in the resolution of conflicts; Reporting non-compliances to the ECO; Facilitate environmental training for all personnel on the site - this may range from carrying out the training, to reviewing the training programmes of the EPC contractor; Developer / Contractor Environmental Officer (dEO) Role The dEO is an in-house person working directly for the EPC / subcontractor.
+The dEOs will report to the Project Manager and are responsible for the day-to-day implementation of the EMPr, environmental monitoring and reporting, providing environmental input to the Project Manager and Contractor's Manager, liaising with contractors and the landowners as well as a range of environmental coordination responsibilities.
+The role of dEO can be fulfilled by an HSE resource.
 Responsibilities Be fully conversant with the EMPr; Be familiar with the recommendations and mitigation measures of this EMPr, and implement these measures; Ensure that all stipulations within the EMPr are communicated and adhered to by the Employees, Contractor(s); Confine the development site to the demarcated area; Conduct environmental internal audits with regards to EMPr and EA; Assist the contractors in addressing environmental challenges on site; Assist in incident management: Reporting environmental incidents to developer and ensuring that corrective action is taken, and lessons learnt shared; Assist the contractor in investigating environmental incidents and compile investigation reports; Follow-up on pre-warnings, defects, non-conformance reports; Measure and communicate environmental performance to the Contractor; Conduct environmental awareness training on site together with Site ECO; Ensure that the necessary legal permits and / or licenses are in place and up to date; Acting as EPC Environmental Representative on site and work together with the ECO and site ECO; EPC Contractor NB: All references to the EPC contractor will include all sub- contractors responsible for any tasks in respect of the development.
 All Environmental Management Actions allocated to the EPC contractor will apply equally to all sub-contractors responsible for any specific task.
 Role The Contractor or any relevant subcontractor has overall responsibility for ensuring that all work, activities, and actions linked to the delivery of the contract are in line with the EMPr and that Method Statements are implemented as described.
 External contractors must ensure compliance with this EMPr while performing the onsite activities as per their contract with the Project Developer.
 The contractors are required, where specified, to provide Method Statements setting out in detail how the impact management actions contained in the EMPr will be implemented during the development of this facility.
 Responsibilities - project delivery and quality control for the development services as per appointment; employ a suitably qualified person to monitor and report to the Project Developer's appointed person on the daily activities on-site during the construction period; ensure that safe, environmentally acceptable working methods and practices are implemented, and that equipment is properly operated and maintained, to facilitate proper access and enable any operation to be carried out safely; attend on site meeting(s) prior to the commencement of activities to confirm the procedure and designated activity zones; ensure that contractors' staff repair, at their own cost, any environmental damage as a result of a contravention of the specifications contained in EMPr, to the satisfaction of the ECO.
+Maintain oversight of contractors to ensure compliance with national labour law and ILO labour standards for working conditions.